dachcom-digital/pimcore-formbuilder/docs/71_DynamicFields.md

     }
 }
 ```
-> Info: Checkout the [ajax form example](20_AjaxForms.md) to learn how to combine dynamic fields with ajax forms.
+> Info: Checkout the [dynamic fields with ajax example](72_DynamicFieldsWithAjax.md) to learn how to combine dynamic fields with ajax forms.